 The International Baccalaureate Middle Years Programme (MYP) in Years 7- 11.
 Please follow this link for more information: Middle Years Programme

-The International Baccalaureate Diploma Programme (IB DP) Please follow this link for more information: https://www.ibo.org/programmes/diploma-programme/
+The International Baccalaureate Diploma Programme (IB DP) Please follow this link for more information: Diploma Programme

-Yes, in Primary Section (Years 1-6) KICS offers Arabic as a Second Language and in Secondary Section (Years 7-13) Arabic and French are offered in Years 7-11.
-In the IB DP Programme (Years 12-13) Arabic, French and Spanish ab Initio are also offered.
+Yes, in Primary Section KICS offers Arabic as a Second Language and in Secondary and IBDP Section Arabic, French and Spanish are offered for selected Year groups.

 Yes, as an international IB World School with more than 50 student nationalities, KICS accepts and supports students who don't speak, read or write English through its English as an Additional Language Programme (EAL).
 The Student Support Services Department (SSS) offers various levels of support in the English language.

 However, please note that at least one of the parents needs to be able to read and communicate in English as all school communciation with the parents is in English.